 The better way to not think about money and savings is to automate your money transfer.
 The less you think about it, the better you will save your money.

-For example, each month I have an automate transfer for savings my money on an account that I can’t touch.
+For example, each month I have an automated transfer for saving my money on an account that I can’t touch.
 The amount that I’ve left at the end of the month, I put it on an account that I can touch if something happens to me.

 Keep track of all your income and expenses